sdsgisd/bouncing_particles2D/README.md

 Author: Sadashige Ishida
 License: MIT

-Currently attached Makefile and CMakeLists.txt are supported only for Mac.
+Currently attached Makefile and CMakeLists.txt are supported only for MacOS.
 <!-- The library was tested on Mac OS X 10.11.6 -->
 For Xcode users,   [Getting Started in OpenGL with GLFW/GLEW in Xcode 6(Youtube)][X]